abc1199281/DSP_lab/Readme.md

 - [Basic] :
 If you're a beginner, these experiments are designed for you.
 It won't be hard.
 Just relax and give it a try.
 - [Middle] :
 If you have learned several concepts from DSP, but sometimes you may be confused by several phenomenon, this class is designed for you.
-Some experiment in this level are started with a confusing question.
+Some experiments in this level are started with a confusing question.
 - [Advanced] :
-The concept beyond conventional DSP classes are included here.
+The concepts beyond conventional DSP classes are included here.
 Take up these challanges.

 ## Outline